Skip to content

 Will there be a hearing?

-No. There will not be an offical hearing for purposes of providing information or arguing the case.
+No. There will not be an official hearing for purposes of providing information or arguing the case.
 The process relies on information provided by you and DEC staff.

 Will I have to travel?

-No. The entire process can be accomplished by mail, email, fax or over the phone.
+No. The entire process can be accomplished by mail, email, phone, or videoconference.

 Where can I get additional information?